Donor Density is Counting Hairs with Macro-lens on Cell Phone

-If you use a Macro-lens on your cell phone (easily available on Amazon for under $30), you can take a look at your donor area and calculate your donor density and your total available grafts or hairs for hair transplants for your lifetime.
-I have counted the hairs in such a field for you.
+If you use a Macro-lens on your cell phone (https://www.amazon.com/gp/product/B07S5YPPQX?pf_rd_p=ab873d20-a0ca-439b-ac45-cd78f07a84d8&pf_rd_r=CCSSMZGDS79G6AG31TT9) or purchase a digital hand microscope from Amazon (https://www.amazon.com/Microscope-Magnification-microscope-Compatible-Microscope/dp/B08HX42NCB/ref=sr_1_6?dchild=1&keywords=hand+microscope&qid=1634397365&sr=8-6), you can take a look at your donor area and calculate your donor density and your total available grafts or hairs for hair transplants for your lifetime.
+The key to getting photos like the ones shown below, is to closely cut an area (doesn’t have to be large) but the size of the lens you are using.
+These hairs were cut almost to a shaved level.
+I have counted the hairs in the field for you in two of the three photos shown here.
 Each number reflects the hair count per follicular unit (or graft).

 Reader Comments0